 - Load balancer

-- Application gateway (L7 device)
+- Application delivery controller (gateway) (L7 device)

-- Proxy and reverse proxy devices
+- Proxy and reverse proxy appliances

 - IDS/IPS devices

 There are various recommendations for increasing the high availability (clustering, load balancing, mirroring, etc) and security levels of the overall infrastructure.
 These recommendations are provided by the respective software vendors depending on which hypervisor platform the virtualization solution is based on.

 - Linux KVM based solutions, such as Apache Cloudstack, Openstack and oVirt open source virtualization platform

 - Other third party proprietary or open source virtualization solution